gitpod-samples/template-haskell/README.md

 ### An existing project

-If you have an existing project and you want to create a gitpod environment for it, you need to follow take into account this considerations.
+If you have an existing project and you want to create a gitpod environment for it, you need to follow and take into account these considerations.

 - This repo's Dockerfile **completely overwrites** the `cabal` and `stack` files when building the container.
 This means, that if you simply copy-paste the `.gitpod.Dockerfile`, your `cabal`/`stack` files will disappear.
 Follow the instructions within `.gitpod.Dockerfile` to change this behaviour.
 - This repo uses `ghcup` to install all the tooling.
-Alternative instalation isn't recomended
+Alternative installation isn't recommended.
 - If you are using `stack` it is **highly** recommended to disallow it from installing `ghc` on its own.
 Otherwise, you'll encounter problems when integrating with `haskell-language-protocol`.
 To configure `stack` properly, run the following:
   - `stack config set install-ghc --global false`
   - `stack config set system-ghc --global true`